AGTTeam/AGTTSite/content/guide/psp/2.dumping-the-rom/en.md

 **Dumping a UMD using PSP Filer:**

-1. Enable your PSP to run homebrew / start your Custom Firmware.
+1. Enable your PSP to run homebrew/start your Custom Firmware.
 2. Insert the UMD you want to dump into your PSP.
 3. Select Game > Memory Stick > PSP Filer and start it.
 4. When PSP Filer starts, press the TRIANGLE button to open a menu.